FruitfulSystems/FreeCAD-Dev/README.md

 The container image created by David Daish can be thought of as a container image of required dependencies for FreeCAD to built within.
 This means you still have to download the source code and compile right from the start.
 This workflow is sub-optimal as the dependency layer is different for each release.
 While possible to maintain over time, this seems to defeat the purpose of containers.

-The main branch is still in development.
+This main branch is still in development.

 The first goal is to get it working easily and as-is for FreeCAD v0.19.2 as that is the version used in the aforementioned repos.